YAML Builder

 Generating Event & Event Group YAMLs

-For InForm™, Rave™, and CDMS study migrations, the YAML Builder provides a baseline set of YAMLs for Events and Event Groups.
+For InForm™, Rave™, and EDC study migrations, the YAML Builder provides a baseline set of YAMLs for Events and Event Groups.
 These files can easily be used for any Load by adjusting the YAML’s file mapping.

 The YAML Builder generates two default YAML files for Event data: